GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: The "entry approval is changed" notification, if configured, was being sent for new form submissions.

 = 2.14.7 on July 31, 2022 =

 * Fixed: GravityView plugin updates were not shown in the plugin update screen since version 2.14.4 (April 27, 2022)